 President Robbyn wacker clapping her hands at the podium

-St. Cloud State University announced on Sept.
-11 in the newly renovated Eastman Hall that it had received a $1.5 million commitment from CentraCare to help establish a Graduate Nursing Education program and the Center for Health Outcomes and Policy Research (CHOPR) at the University.
+St. Cloud State University has received a $1.5 million commitment from CentraCare to help establish a Graduate Nursing Education program and the Center for Health Outcomes and Policy Research (CHOPR) at the University.

 “St. Cloud State University is excited and honored to partner with CentraCare and is grateful for its support,” Wacker said.
 “This partnership will benefit St. Cloud State, CentraCare and all of Central Minnesota as it provides support to more effectively meet the health care needs of Central Minnesotans and conduct research to support evidence-based health care delivery.”